akvilary/sqlconstructor/README.md

 ### SqlWrap
 It is possible wrap any str or string convertible object by SqlWrap (in release >= 1.1.1).
 SqlWrap also could operate & or | as SqlFilter (in release >= 1.1.4).
+SqlWrap is subclass of SqlContainer (in release >= 1.1.8).
+If you provide SqlContainer as 'text' argument then it inherits all vars.
 ```python
 from sqlconstructor import SqlFilter, SqlWrap
 result = str(SqlWrap(SqlFilter(a=1) & SqlFilter(b=2)))